List of Anita Blake: Vampire Hunter characters: Rawhead and Bloody Bones

 Apparently based on the folk legend of the same name, Rawhead and Bloody Bones was a fey approximately ten feet tall with a bloody, pulsing head.
-A children's boggle, Bloody Bones was a true immortal and lived to punish guilty children.
-He was brought to the US by Magnus and Dorcas's ancestor, who used his blood to make a potion that increased his fey power.
+A children's [Bogeyman"], Bloody Bones was a true immortal and lived to punish guilty children.
+He was brought to the U.S.A. by Magnus and Dorcas's ancestor who, in turn, used Rawhead's blood to make a potion which increased his fey power.
 After he escaped, he was confined to the ground by the combined power of the available Indian, fey, and Christian magic and remained there until Magnus began using his blood, centuries later.

 Ultimately, Seraphina and Raymond Stirling were able to trick Anita into freeing Bloody Bones.
 However, while Magnus was drawing power from him, Bloody Bones was mortal, and Anita was able to kill him.